 Long-Term Care Insurance: This type of insurance provides varying levels of coverage for care that is typically not covered by other forms of insurance, such as memory care assisted living.
 Long-term care insurance is an anticipatory protection and will not apply for preexisting conditions.

-Veteran’s Benefits: Koelsch Communities actively supports Veterans and their families, with our unique and long standing relationship with The Center for Elder Veterans Rights (CFEVR), a law firm dedicated to assisting Veterans in obtaining their disability entitlements.
-CFEVR represents Veterans in all areas of VA disability law: service-connected compensation, non-service connected pension claims and reviews of denial.
+Veteran’s Benefits: Koelsch Communities actively supports Veterans and their families, with our unique and long standing relationship with Elder Veterans Legal Aid Group, P.C., a law firm dedicated to assisting Veterans in obtaining their disability entitlements.
+EVLAG represents Veterans in all areas of VA disability law: service-connected compensation, non-service connected pension claims and reviews of denial.
 Veterans who served during wartime may be eligible for this benefit.
-It pays up to $2,000 per month of supplemental income that can help substantially with the cost of residing in Retirement, Assisted living or Memory Care Communities.
+It pays up to $2,903.00 per month of supplemental income that can help substantially with the cost of residing in Retirement, Assisted living or Memory Care Communities.

 Life Insurance: Some forms of life insurance can be used to fund the costs of assisted living and other care services.